El Dandy: World Wrestling Association (1993, 2000–2001, 2007)

-While working for CMLL, El Dandy also wrestled for the World Wrestling Association (WWA) in Tijuana, Baja California, as he was allowed to take independent bookings on days where he was not needed for CMLL shows.
-El Dandy and Corazón de León defeated Los Cowboys (El Texano and Silver King) to win the WWA Tag Team Championship on July 21, 1993.
-Their reign lasted 42 days before Los Cowboys regained the championship.
-El Dandy returned to WWA in 2000, teaming with Silver King to win the WWA World Tag Team Championship for a second time, defeating Los Brazos (Brazo de Oro and Brazo de Plata) on November 10, 2000.
-He would also defeat La Parka to win the WWA World Light Heavyweight Championship in early 2001.
-El Dandy ended up losing both championships on June 17, as Antifaz and La Parka won the tag team championship and Asterico won the light heavyweight title.
-El Dandy won the WWA World Tag Team Championship a third time, teaming up with Rey Misterio to claim the vacant title on August 27, 2007.
-The team later vacated the championship for undisclosed reasons.
+While working for CMLL, El Dandy also wrestled for the World Wrestling Association (WWA) in Tijuana, as he was allowed to take independent bookings on days he was not needed for CMLL shows.
+El Dandy and Corazón de León defeated Los Cowboys (El Texano and Silver King) to win the WWA Tag Team Championship on July 21, 1993, but lost it back to them 42 days later.
+El Dandy returned to WWA in 2000, teaming with Silver King to win the championship for a second time, defeating Los Brazos (Brazo de Oro and Brazo de Plata) on November 10.
+He also defeated La Parka to win the WWA World Light Heavyweight Championship in early 2001.
+El Dandy lost both championships on June 17; Antifaz and La Parka won the tag team championship, while Asterico won the light heavyweight title.
+El Dandy won his third WWA World Tag Team Championship on August 27, 2007, teaming with Rey Misterio to claim the vacant title; they later vacated it for undisclosed reasons.